 Anticipated Recommended Mitigation Measures Responsible Time Frame Cost (Ksh.)
 Negative Impacts Party Economic decline Train employees on alternative livelihoods Proponent Prior to 50,000.00 decommissioning Prepare and issue recommendation letters to employees to seek alternative Proponent Prior to Nil employment opportunities decommissioning Review potential job opportunities in other ongoing Proponent Prior to Nil contracts by the proponent and recommend the employees who qualify decommissioning Comply with labor laws by paying the employees their terminal dues Proponent/ Prior to Nil workers decommissioning Health & safety Contract a licensed construction company to carry out demolitions.
-To be risks Install signage to forewarn people on ongoing demolition activities. calculated Provide adequate and enforce the use of PPE throughout the demolition works. at the time Avail first aid kits on site throughout the entire period.
-Ensure workers are given the correct hand tools and equipment for the jobs assigned. - Comply with the Environmental Management and Coordination (Air Quality) Regulations, 2014. - Comply with the Environmental Management and Coordination (Waste Management) Regulations, 2006.
-Comply with the Environmental Management and Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations, 2009.
-Comply with the provisions of the Occupational Safety and Health Act, 2007.
-Adhere to asbestos disposal guidelines issued by NEMA, 2013.
+To be risks - Install signage to forewarn people on ongoing demolition activities. calculated - Provide adequate and enforce the use of PPE throughout the demolition works. at the time Avail first aid kits on site throughout the entire period. - Ensure workers are given the correct hand tools and equipment for the jobs assigned. - Comply with the Environmental Management and Coordination (Air Quality) Regulations, 2014. - Comply with the Environmental Management and Coordination (Waste Management) Regulations, 2006. - Comply with the Environmental Management and Coordination (Noise and

-Decommissioning - Use of an integrated solid waste management system i.e. through a hierarchy of Proponent & Throughout To be waste generation options: Source reduction; Recycling; Composting and reuse; Combustion; and, contractor decommissioning calculated at Sanitary Land filling. phase the time - Transportation of wastes from the site to be done by a NEMA registered solid waste handler who will use appropriate vehicles for conveyance of wastes from site to designated sites. - Ensure compliance with the provisions of Waste Management Regulations, 2006. - Comply with the Water Quality Regulations, 2006.
-Traffic Vehicles carrying waste to observe designated speed limits for the area.
-Contractor Throughout To be management - Deploy personnel at site entry and exit to direct traffic in and out of the site. decommissioning calculated at - Place proper signage and warnings on the access roads to forewarn other phase the time motorists on the use of the road by heavy commercial vehicles.
-Noise Restrict construction activities to day time only.
-Contractor Throughout To be - Ensure that noisy equipment is fitted with silencers where possible. decommissioning calculated at - Provide workers with PPE for noise impact reduction. phase the time Insecurity on site Extend the tenure of contracted security firm during the decommissioning phase of Proponent/ Throughout the Tender the facility contractor decommissioning
+Excessive Vibration Pollution) (Control) Regulations, 2009. - Comply with the provisions of the Occupational Safety and Health Act, 2007.
+Decommissioning waste generation Use of an integrated solid waste management system i.e. through a hierarchy of options: Source reduction; Recycling; Composting and reuse; Combustion; and, Sanitary Land filling.
+Proponent & contractor Throughout decommissioning phase To be calculated at the time - Transportation of wastes from the site to be done by a NEMA registered solid waste handler who will use appropriate vehicles for conveyance of wastes from site to designated sites. - Ensure compliance with the provisions of Waste Management Regulations, 2006. - Comply with the Water Quality Regulations, 2006.
+Traffic - Vehicles carrying waste to observe designated speed limits for the area.
+Contractor Throughout To be management - Deploy personnel at site entry and exit to direct traffic in and out of the site. decommissioning calculated at Place proper signage and warnings on the access roads to forewarn other motorists on the use of the road by heavy commercial vehicles. phase the time Noise - Restrict construction activities to day time only.
+Contractor Throughout To be - Ensure that noisy equipment is fitted with silencers where possible. decommissioning calculated at Provide workers with PPE for noise impact reduction. phase the time Insecurity on site Extend the tenure of contracted security firm during the decommissioning phase of Proponent/ Throughout the Tender the facility contractor decommissioning